 The more evergreen content that positions your company in a credible and favorable light, the better.
 The specific type of content depends on the type of incident.
 If it revolves around an individual (like your CEO), you’ll want to focus on biographical info.
 I’m talking about making a site for your CEO, including a biography on your company’s website, setting up a Wikipedia page––the whole nine yards.

-If the incident is about the corporate as a whole, you should focus on informational evergreen content (e.g., longform articles).
+If the incident is about the corporation as a whole, you should focus on informational evergreen content (e.g., longform articles).
 Your company’s blog and other blogs are great places to publish this sort of content.
 You can also consider press releases to reflect any positive company news or progress.

 3. Take those content opportunities to disperse positive news about your company